TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.mid/Standard/5-Fret Guitar.md

 - `PART BASS` - Bass Guitar
 - `PART RHYTHM` - Rhythm Guitar
 - `PART KEYS` - 5-Lane Keys
-  - This track was not originally intended as a guitar-type part, but it uses the same note/phrase types and may be parsed as one.
+  - While this track is not named for a guitar-type instrument, the game it comes from allows for playing it as if it were one.

 ## Track Notes